Copyright 2016. Kinzie's Closet, LLC. All rights reserved. 770-298-6988

 Radius and Hollow are terms often used to describe a figure skating blade.
 The main effect for a skater of both radius and hollow is mostly on edges and control.

-Coaches recommend the Wilson Coronation Ace profile figure skating blade and/or MK Professional profile figure skating blade for their beginner skaters through intermediate/advanced skaters because of the 7' radius.
+Coaches recommend the Wilson Coronation Ace profile figure skating blade and/or MK Professional profile figure skating blade for their beginner skaters through intermediate/advanced skaters because of the 7' rocker.
 You can do turns with less chance of falling as there is less blade on the ice therefore it gives you more agility.
-Generally a smaller radius, or more curved blade, will result in deeper edges and smoother three turns.
+Generally a smaller radius, or more curved blade, will result in smoother three turns and faster footwork.
+In addition the front profile radius will give more clearance from the ice to the toe pick and allows beginner/intermediate skaters the ability to spin better even if they haven't mastered their technique.

-However, as you become more advanced and start double and triple jumps you will want a flatter blade (8 foot ) to give you better edge control.
+However, as you become more advanced and start double and triple jumps you will want a flatter blade (8 foot ) to give you better edge control and to increase glide and speed.
 Due to more blade on the ice, you can start to prepare your body position for takeoff without falling off the edge so easily.

 Radius is fixed....
 Hollow can be changed by a skate sharpener.
 Changing the hollow on your figure skating blade is probably the most drastic thing you can do to change the feel of your skating.
 Hollow or grind refers to the concave surface on the bottom of a correctly ground figure skating blade.
 It is a measure in inches of the groove that runs down the middle of the blade.
 The normal range for hollow is 1/2" to 1" with 5/8" being typical.